 - What’s the use of various models you prepared in previous classes

 - What’s role of investment banker in execution of transactions

-Some of important sections of pitch books are (though it varies case to case)
+Some of the important sections of pitch books are (though it varies case to case)

-- Analysis of company from perspective of buy side, sell side, IPO etc.
+- Analysis of company from the perspective of buy side, sell side, IPO, etc.